StudioCrash/betterer-mirrorer.py/README.md

     3. --excludee
     4. --dry-run

+If command line arguments are left out, it will use an interactive mode, which prompts the user for the options.

 On it's own it doesn't log it's actions, but you can append the following to make it do so:
 | tee "logs/sync_script_log_$(date +%Y-%m-%d_%H-%M-%S).log"